EDI

 Data Element

 A data element is the smallest unit in an EDIFACT file, representing a single piece of information.
-Data elements always appear in a defined sequence within a segment, and they can be either optional or mandatory.
+Data elements always appear in a defined sequence within a segment, and they can be either optional or mandatory depending on the EDI document specification.

 • Example: QTY (Quantity) Segment - QTY+21:50’